krish-vijayan/Discord-Dorm-Bot/README.md

 Discord bot created using Node.js, Discord.js, and Google's Calendar API.

-This discord bot was created with the intent to remind my roommates and I of when to clean the Washrooms and Kitchen in our dorm.
+This discord bot was created with the intent to remind my roommates and I of when to clean the washrooms and kitchen in our dorm.

 The main three commands so far include: